zk-ruby/zk/README.markdown

 * Deprecation of the `lock!` and `unlock!` methods.
 These may change to be exception-raising in a future relase, so document and refactor that `lock` and `unlock` are the way to go.

 * Fixed a race condition in `event_catcher_spec.rb` that would cause 100% cpu usage and hang.

-### v1.1.0 ###

-* NEW!
-Thread-per-Callback event delivery model!
-[Read all about it!](https://github.com/slyphon/zk/wiki/EventDeliveryModel).
-Provides a simple, sane way to increase the concurrency in your ZK-based app while maintaining the ordering guarantees ZooKeeper makes.
-Each callback can perform whatever work it needs to without blocking other callbacks from receiving events.
-Inspired by [Celluloid's](https://github.com/celluloid/celluloid) actor model.

-* Use the [zk-server](https://github.com/slyphon/zk-server) gem to run a standalone ZooKeeper server for tests (`rake SPAWN_ZOOKEEPER=1`).
-Makes live-fire testing of any project that uses ZK easy to run anywhere!

 ## Caveats